Skip to Main Content

 • Braves' Raisel Iglesias: Remains perfect on save conversions

 Iglesias notched a save against the Reds on Saturday by tossing a perfect inning, during which he struck out one batter.
-Iglesias had a three-run lead to work with when he entered in the ninth inning.
-The veteran closer had little trouble putting Cincinnati away, retiring the side in order on 15 pitches (10 strikes).
+The veteran closer had little trouble putting Cincinnati away, retiring the side in order on 15 pitches (10 strikes) to maintain a three-run lead.
 Iglesias missed 15 days in late April and early May due to a shoulder issue, but the injury didn't set him back at all.
-Since returning to action, he's gone 5-for-5 on save chances while giving up just two runs and posting a 10:2 K:BB over nine innings spanning nine appearances.
+Since returning to action, he's gone 5-for-5 in save chances while giving up just two runs and posting a 10:2 K:BB over nine innings.
 Overall this season, Iglesias has converted all 10 of his save opportunities and has a sterling 1.02 ERA across 17.2 frames.

 ...
 See More ...
 See Less